MaherDissem/Unsupervised-Anomaly-Detection-in-Noisy-Time-Series-Data-for-Enhancing-Load-Forecasting/README.md

 - [Anomaly Detection](src/anomaly_detection/)

-    Train, evaluate and save the AD model: generate time series features, fill the memory bank with patch features extracted through a backbone, denoise the bank, and finally calculate an anomaly score as the distance to the saved features.
+    Train, evaluate and save the AD model.
+This model generates initial time series features, fills a memory bank with patch features extracted through a backbone and denoises the bank as train data may contain anomalies.
+An anomaly score is then calculated during inference as a distance to the saved features.

     Execute with `python src/anomaly_detection/main.py`.